 Zabeltitz Baroque Garden (B)

-Zabeltitz Baroque Garden is among the largest and most important gardens in Saxony that had been designed in French style and the essential features of which have been preserved to the present day.
-Around 1728, the garden was conceived by Johann Christoph Knoeffel, the Court Master Builder of Augustus the Strong, on behalf of the Imperial Count August Christoph von Wackerbarth.
-Laid out in a strictly symmetrical order, the appeal of the garden lies in its magnificent alleyways lined by linden and chestnut trees, rows of hedges, groves, rondels, sandstone sculptures and a unique pond system.
+Zabeltitz Baroque Garden is among the largest and most important gardens in Saxony that had been designed in French style.
+Commissioned by Imperial Count von Wackerbarth, the garden was conceived by Johann Christoph Knoeffel, the Court Master Builder of Augustus the Strong from 1728.
+Gorgeous lime and chestnut avenues, lined by rows of hedges, pleasure groves, rotaries with sandstone sculptures and a unique pond system follow a strictly symmetrical order.

 Further to Station C - Dresden Zwinger, ca. 35 km